THE FAMILY EDUCATION RIGHTS AND PRIVACY ACT

 Under FERPA, Bowdoin may, at the College’s discretion, release personally identifiable information (PII) from education records without the student’s prior consent in certain specified circumstances, including, but not limited to:

 - Disclosure to school officials with legitimate education interests.
-“School officials” are Bowdoin College employees in administrative, supervisory, academic, research, or support staff positions (including the Departments of Safety and Security, Health Services, and Counseling Services); Bowdoin College trustees; a student serving on an official committee including but not limited to, the Recording Committee, Judicial Board, or Student Appeals and Grievances Committee; a volunteer or contractor outside of Bowdoin who performs an institutional service or function for which Bowdoin would otherwise use its own employees and who is under the direct control of Bowdoin with respect to the use and maintenance of PII from education records, such as attorneys, auditors, consultants, and collection agencies.
+“School officials” are Bowdoin College employees in administrative, supervisory, academic, research, or support staff positions (including the Departments of Safety and Security, Health Services, and Counseling Services); Bowdoin College trustees; a student serving on an official committee including but not limited to, the Recording Committee, Conduct Review Board, or Student Appeals and Grievances Committee; a volunteer or contractor outside of Bowdoin who performs an institutional service or function for which Bowdoin would otherwise use its own employees and who is under the direct control of Bowdoin with respect to the use and maintenance of PII from education records, such as attorneys, auditors, consultants, and collection agencies.
 School officials have a “legitimate education interest” if they need to review an education record in order to fulfill their professional responsibilities;

 - Disclosure to organizations involved in awarding financial aid for the purpose of determining eligibility, the amount of, and/or the conditions for the aid, or to enforce the terms and conditions of aid;